isurfer21/tabulator/README.md

 ### `toHTML(arrList, isFormatted)`

 It takes an array of arrays that contains the row values and a boolean flag for formatting.
 It returns an HTML table string.
-If the flag is true, it adds line breaks and spaces for readability.
-If the flag is false, it removes them for compactness.
+If the flag is `true`, it adds line breaks and spaces for readability.
+If the flag is `false`, it removes them for compactness.

 ### `toMarkdown(arrList)`